viresh-ratnakar/exolve/README.md

 the grid.

-The same placeholder text and the copy-placeholder button ([⇲]) are also shown in the highlighted scrollable 'orphan' clues strip, whenever the currently highlighed squares do not have a known clue association.
+The same placeholder text and the copy-placeholder button ([⇲]) are also shown in the highlighted scrollable 'orphan' clues widget, whenever the currently highlighed squares do not have a known clue association.

 The copy-placeholder button feature does not get activated if there are any